awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam.md

 }
 ```

-You can simplify the preceding policy by using `store*` to match any table names that start with `store`:
+You can simplify the preceding policy by using `store*` to match any table names that start with `store`\.

 ```
 {